revolist/revogrid-docs/guide/defs.md

 ## Keyboard support

 RevoGrid includes keyboard navigation for moving focus, editing cells, selecting ranges, and copying or pasting data.
-Custom features should integrate with keyboard behavior rather than bypassing it.
+See [Keyboard Navigation](/guide/keyboard) for supported shortcuts and customization.

 ## Method